The Cathedral of the Plains - St. Fidelis Church

 The "Cathedral of the Plains" is Saint Fidelis Catholic Church in Victoria, Kansas.
-It has seating for 1,100 people, which, at the time of it's dedication, made it the largest church west of the Mississippi River.
+It has seating for 1,100 people, which, at the time of it's dedication in 1911, made it the largest church west of the Mississippi River.
 The church is 220 feet long, 110 feet wide at the transepts and 75 feet at the nave.
 Its ceiling is 44 feet above the ground and the towers are 141 feet tall.

 Three previous churches served the community of predominately German immigrants, but the present church was begun in 1908 and completed in 1911.
 The exterior is constructed of large native limestone blocks weighing from 50 to 100 pounds each.